Notice of Pre-AIA or AIA Status

 Step 2A – Judicial Exception Analysis, Prong 1:

-Independent claim 1 recites a system in part performing the steps of receiving an indication of a particular condition and of a clinical medical record (EMR); utilizing a data-model module to extract immune-response trigger formulation instances and condition instances, from a set of [electronic] structured databases, based on leveraging by the data-model module a web-based content extractor, a parser, a natural language processing module, and a field value extractor configured to extract field data from at least one field selected from a group of fields containing an allergy field in the clinical EMR, a medication field in the clinical EMR, and a status field in the clinical EMR; training, via the data-model module, a data model based on the immune-response trigger formulation instances and the condition instances; matching, via the data model, the particular condition to a set of immune-response trigger formulations that are associated with a plurality of contraindications and that are specific to (i) a set of vaccine candidates and (ii) the particular condition; for a particular immune-response trigger formulation in the set of immune-response trigger formulations: identifying, via the data model, a first contraindication of the plurality of contraindications, wherein identifying the first contraindication comprises: (a) inputting data associated with one or both of the set of immune-response trigger formulations and the particular condition to the data model; and (b) reading, in response to the inputting, information output from the data model that is associated with the plurality of contraindications; instructing the data model to pause conflict-processing based on detecting that a first EMR field in the group of fields lacks a value; instructing the data model to resume the conflict-processing based on detecting that the first EMR field has received an input of the value; resuming the conflict-processing by: comparing the value in the first EMR field with the first contraindication to detect via the data-model module whether a conflict exists, wherein the conflict is associated with a particular vaccine of the set of vaccine candidates and with the particular immune-response trigger formulation; in response to detecting the conflict via the data-model module: determining to omit the particular vaccine from the set of vaccine candidates; and writing, to a data structure associated with the database, a list of immune-response trigger formulations, wherein the list identifies the set of vaccine candidates.
+Independent claim 1 recites a system in part performing the steps of receiving an indication of a particular condition and of a clinical medical record (EMR); utilizing a data-model module to extract immune-response trigger formulation instances and condition instances, from a set of [electronic] structured databases, based on leveraging by the data-model module a web-based content extractor, a parser, a natural language processing module, and a field value extractor configured to extract field data from at least one field selected from a group of fields containing an allergy field in the clinical EMR, a medication field in the clinical EMR, and a status field in the clinical EMR; training, via the data-model module, a multiclass decision tree model (MDTM) based on the immune-response trigger formulation instances and the condition instances; matching, via the MDTM, the particular condition to a set of immune-response trigger formulations that are associated with a plurality of contraindications and that are specific to (i) a set of vaccine candidates and (ii) the particular condition; for a particular immune-response trigger formulation in the set of immune-response trigger formulations: identifying, utilizing the MDTM, a first contraindication of the plurality of contraindications, wherein identifying the first contraindication comprises: (a) inputting data associated with one or both of the set of immune-response trigger formulations and the particular condition to the MDTM; and (b) reading, in response to the inputting, information output from the MDTM that is associated with the plurality of contraindications; instructing the MDTM to pause conflict-processing based on detecting that a first EMR field in the group of fields lacks a value; instructing the MDTM to resume the conflict-processing based on detecting that the first EMR field has been populated with a newly-received value; resuming the conflict-processing by: comparing the newly-received value in the first EMR field with the first contraindication to detect via the data-model module whether a conflict exists, wherein the conflict is associated with a particular vaccine of the set of vaccine candidates and with the particular immune-response trigger formulation, wherein the comparing comprises applying, by the data-model module, Named Entity Recognition (NER) to identify entities in content extracted from a set of data sources and String Matching (SM) to identify corresponding entities in the clinical EMR, and wherein the data-model module recognizes a match between a first entity identified via NER and a second entity identified via SM as conflict regardless of formatting differences between the first entity and the second entity; in response to detecting the conflict via the data-model module, (a) determining to omit the particular vaccine from the set of vaccine candidates to produce a sub-set of the vaccine candidates and (b) ceasing and disregarding, by the data-model module, further conflict-processing for the particular immune-response trigger formulation; and writing the sub-set of the vaccine candidates to a data structure associated with the database; and refraining from writing the particular vaccine to the data structure.

 Independent claims 10 and 18 recite the same abstract idea.